kormide/dotapuff/README.md

 metrics over your last 50 games.
 The arrows to the left and right of each user will place them into left or right slots of the comparison view, where you can see a graph of performance over time.
+Note that you can load a second user while the first one is still loading.

-To change the user, enter the steam ID into the search bar and click the search button.
+To change the user and get a list of their peers, enter the steam ID into the search bar and click the search button.

 Occasionally you'll get an error saying that the steam servers